iskandar/silex-swagger-provider/README.md

 * **swagger.srcDir**: The path to the swagger-php component.
 * **swagger.servicePath**: The path to the classes that contain your swagger annotations.
 * **swagger.excludePath**: A colon `:` separated list of paths to be excluded when generating annotations.
-* **swagger.apiDocPath**: The URI that will be used to access the swagger definition.
+* **swagger.apiDocPath**: The URL path string that will be used to access the Swagger resource list.
 Defaults to `/api/api-docs`.
+Will be appended to the `basepath` value below.
 * **swagger.prettyPrint**: Determines whether or not the JSON generated will be formatted for human readability.
 * **swagger.cache**: An array of caching options that will be passed to Symfony 2's `Response::setCache` method.
-* **swagger.basePath**: The url where your API can be found.
+* **swagger.basePath**: The base URL where your API can be found.
 If your Swagger annotation contains a basePath it will override this value.
-Eg. "http://api.example.com/
+Eg. "http://api.example.com"
 * **swagger.apiVersion**: The version of your API.
 If your Swagger annotation contains a version it will override this value.
 * **swagger.swaggerVersion**: The Swagger version of your API.
 If your Swagger annotation contains a swagger version it will override this value.
 * **swagger.resourcePrefix**: A prefix string that will be appended for every resource URI.
 Defaults to "/".